jtubay/JSQuizGame/README.md

 # JSQuizGame

 The project was meant to be a quiz game that would keep a timer and a score.
 I got the timer to work along with some dom manipulation.
-I will continue to update it as i figure it our.
+Could not get the local storage section to work.
+Will try to figure it out and add it to the project.